 Academic minors may be earned in disciplines as specified by the department faculty.
 Requirements are a grade point average of 2.0 or higher for 18 semester hours.
-The Education Certification Minors require a grade point average of 2.8 within the minor and between 43-61 semester hours depending on the individual minor.
+The Education Certification Minors require between 44-61 semester hours depending on the individual minor.